nhoening/StoSim/doc/reference.rst

 :y-range:
     The range of values for y axis, defaults to '[0:10]'
 :custom-script:
-    Path (relative from experiment folder) to a custom gnuplot script that should be used instead of the automatically generated one.
+    Path (relative from simulation folder) to a custom gnuplot script that should be used instead of the automatically generated one.

 plot<j>